Table of Contents

 • Full tensor grid: \(10^6 = 1{,}000{,}000\) evaluations

 Evaluation involves summing the contributions of each slide (one VectorizedEval per group) plus the pivot value.
 For k groups, each eval is approximately k times the cost of evaluating a single low-dimensional ChebyshevApproximation.
-The overhead from the additive decomposition is negligible compared to the build cost savings.
+The additive overhead is usually small compared with the build cost savings, but benchmark it if the partition has many groups or the model is used in a latency-sensitive path.

 When to expect good accuracy: Functions that are additively separable or nearly so — where cross-group interactions are weak relative to within-group effects.
-The error estimate (ErrorEstimate()) reports the sum of per-slide errors, providing a conservative bound.
+The error estimate (ErrorEstimate()) reports the sum of per-slide interpolation diagnostics.

 When to expect reduced accuracy: Functions with strong interactions between dimensions in different partition groups.
-The sliding technique cannot capture cross-group coupling beyond the pivot point.
+The sliding technique cannot capture cross-group coupling beyond the pivot point, and its error estimate does not bound that decomposition error.
 Consider using ChebyshevApproximation (for moderate dimensions) or ChebyshevTT (for high dimensions with coupling).

 ChebyshevTT Performance

-ChebyshevTT uses TT-Cross to build from \(O(d \cdot n \cdot r^2)\) function evaluations instead of the full \(n^d\) tensor grid.
-Evaluation contracts Chebyshev polynomial basis vectors against the TT coefficient cores with cost \(O(d \cdot n \cdot r^2)\) per point.
+ChebyshevTT uses TT-Cross to target about \(O(d \cdot n \cdot r^2)\) function evaluations for bounded-rank tensors instead of the full \(n^d\) grid.
+Evaluation contracts Chebyshev polynomial basis vectors against the TT coefficient cores with cost proportional to \(\sum_k r_{k-1} n_k r_k\) per point.

 • Full tensor (ChebyshevApproximation): 161,051 evaluations